 Tonik Energy collapsed in October 2020.
-The supplier's 130,000 customers will be transferred to ScottishPower in the coming months.
+The supplier's 130,000 customers are now managed by ScottishPower.

 If you're a Tonik Energy customer, our guide 'what to do if your energy supplier goes out of business' explains what happens next.

 To compare gas and electricity suppliers and search for a cheaper energy deal, enter your postcode below:

 Want to switch to a cheaper deal?
 Run an energy comparison to get started.

 Launching in the UK in 2016, Tonik’s entrance to the energy market was focussed on offering 100% renewable electricity and 10% renewable gas to offset customers' carbon footprints.

 By offering sustainable energy to its customers, Tonik helped customers offset their carbon emissions now and, through the use of new technology and storage solutions, worked toward an overall cleaner energy market in the future.

 Tonik Energy price changes

 In April 2020, Tonik reduced the price of its standard variable tariff (named Life Energy) in response to a cut in the energy price cap.
 Prices fell by an averag eof 2% or £24 per year for customers on this plan.